kidbomb/mqtt-iot-publisher/README.md

 * Test

-You need to have a Digispark Xbee device
+You need to have a Digi Xbee device

 Start service with
 > node zigbee-listener.js